estheragbaje/Sprint-Challenge-State-Management-Smurfs/Answers.md

 Application state is useful for data that needs to be accessed by multiple components at the same top-level while component state is useful for data that does not need to be used by any other component.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+It is a library that allows us to use middleware to intercept the normal Redux flow and make asynchronous API calls from action creators.
+Our `action-creators` can now return a function instead of an action and this will be given `dispatch` as an argument.

+That function receives the store’s dispatch method, which is then used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have completed.

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!